quantalea/AleaTK/tutorial/doc/get_started.md

 In Alea TK a **tensor** has a layout defining the number of dimensions, the shape and the strides along each dimension.
 Shapes may be defined only partially.
 This is useful if certain input dimensions may change or are not yet known at design time of the computation.
 The actual values representing the tensor are hold in a buffer.

 The imperative paradigm allows to define calculations in terms of tensor expressions.
-Tensor expressions are assignable to [l-values](https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue).
-The result of a tensor expression is usually again a tensor.
+Tensor expressions are assignable to [l-values](https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue) and can be used as [r-values](https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue) e.g. for kernel fusion.

 Here is an example that calculates $\pi$ with Monte Carlo simulation.
 Random points in the unit square are generated and we calculate how many of them are inside the unit circle.
 Given an execution context, which is either a CPU or a GPU device we allocate buffers for the generated points and a scalar to the simulated value of $\pi$.
 We define aa transformation that checks if point is inside unit square or not.
 The value 4.0 is because we only simulate points in positive quadrant.
 The actual compuations happen in the `for` loop where we iterate over multiple batches, generate random numbers, apply the transformation to count the number of points inside the unit circle followed by a mean reduction.